 “Balance” accounts generally wait for concurring accounts about the same company or person inside the company before publishing.
 “I’m accumulating testimonies, sorting through them, asking questions,” said Sara.
 “If I receive only one account regarding one person in one company, I’m unlikely to go ahead and publish it.
 It might be personal, and then it’s serious to say stuff like that.”

 Lawyers hold diverging views on the movement.
 Eric Manca, an expert in employment litigation at the law firm August & Debouzy, said: “What’s happening is a liberation of speech under pseudonyms.
 Those calling out are hidden, but they’re exposing flesh-and-blood people.”
-He finds the initiative legitimate in principle, but he regrets how it is being executed.
-“We have given way to immediacy, confused speed with haste and paved the way for something unmanageable.”
+He finds the initiative legitimate in principle but he regrets how it is being executed.
+“We have given way to immediacy, confusing speed with haste, and paved the way for something unmanageable.”

 Others, including Elise Fabing, an employment lawyer and founder of Alkemist Avocats, point out that these Instagram accounts, while far from perfect, are a symptom of a broken social justice system that “doesn’t allow for real access to one’s rights”.

 “These accounts shouldn’t exist: we should have a legal system that functions, with quick rulings at the employment tribunal, where you can go easily without it being expensive; on the company side, there should be the pressure of a litigation risk when behaving badly.
 But that’s not the case today,” she said.

 The testimonies from French employees are wide-ranging.
 Paul* worked as a copywriter at the advertising agency Wunderman Thompson.
 He gave up his career after experiencing workplace harassment that ended in burnout.